 Meetings & Papers

-Parish Council meetings are normally held on the first Monday of each month (except August sometimes) in the Jeff Sluggett Room of the Conygre Hall, Timsbury BA2 0JQ, generally starting at 7:30pm.
+Parish Council meetings will return to face to face from 8th June are normally held on the first Monday of each month (except August sometimes) in the Jeff Sluggett Room of the Conygre Hall, Timsbury BA2 0JQ, generally starting at 7:30pm.
 See papers here.

 Members of the public or media may attend the meeting but if they want to address the Council they must have permission in advance from the Clerk – see below.